 After all, the DJ only presses buttons, don’t they? 😉

-Want to meet up to discuss YOUR wedding plans?
+Want to meet up to discuss YOUR wedding plans (in person or virtually?)
 I’m more than happy to meet with you even before you book me to show you how your wedding entertainment can be remembered for a long time to call.
 Why not get in touch and we’ll arrange a suitable time and place?